btanner/rl-competition/domains/keepaway/README.txt

 $> cd rl-competition/domains/keepaway
 $> ./keepaway_RLGlue.sh

+If keepaway_RLGlue.sh does not work for you (we have had problems reported on Ubuntu), use the keepaway_RLGlue.ubuntu.sh script instead.

 If everything is working correctly, one keeper will be controlled by the random RL-Glue agent, and two keepers will use the hand-coded keeper policy.